 I-130 Immediate Relative Petitions

 A family will typically need to engage the services of an accredited adoption service provider (ASP) to adopt a child from overseas and bring her home.
 However, under certain circumstances, U.S. immigration laws may permit citizens to petition to classify adopted children as immediate relatives after two years of legal and physical custody.
 These are complex filings, requiring extensive proof that the family has met the legal requirements.
 If the child is from a country signatory to the Hague Convention on Intercountry Adoption, additional rules apply.
 We have the expertise to analyze your situation and meet the complex requirements of relative petitions for adopted children.
-We will begin each case with our extended consultation service so that we can evaluate the particulars of your case and make recommendations based on current law and policy.
+We will begin each case with our [sc: “extended consult PDF link”] so that we can evaluate the particulars of your case and make recommendations based on current law and policy.

 Certificates of Citizenship for Adopted Children